erlef/website/priv/working_groups/embedded.md

 We need to get the word out among embedded systems designers in the BEAM community that this working group exists.
 There are a lot of areas that the working group could address.
 A first deliverables would be to survey embedded systems developers in the BEAM community to identify needs so that the working group can focus their efforts.
-Completing this survey need not delay funding of embedded systems working group grant proposals of common interest.
+Completing this survey need not delay funding of embedded systems working group stipend proposals of common interest.

 ## Long term deliverables